unicode-org/message-format-wg/exploration/0477-quoted-literals.md

 - [r2 FAIR] Embedding messages in certain programming languages and containers requires escaping the literal delimiters.
 Most notably, storing MF2 messages in JSON suffers from this.
 In many programming languages, however, alternatives to quotation marks exist, which could be used to allow unescaped quotes in messages.
 See [comment on #263](https://github.com/unicode-org/message-format-wg/issues/263#issuecomment-1430929542).
 - [r3 ???]
 - [r4 GOOD] Quotation marks are universally recognized as string delimiters.
-- [r5 FAIR] Quotation marks cannot be paired by parsers nor IDEs, but many text editors provide features to make working with and around quotes easier.
+- [r5 FAIR] Quotation marks are not automatically paired by parsers nor IDEs, but many text editors provide features to make working with and around quotes easier.

 ### Dual quoting